mannyvergel/oils-js/README.md

 * forcing non standard javascript syntax
 * complicated build procedures before you can run the app

-The default configuration is for running on local machine and on Openshift servers but it's configurable in conf.js.
+The framework by default integrates nunjucks templating for the front end and mongodb for the backend.

 ### Quick Start